hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 layout: "single"
 ---

-Supervisions are small group discussions between a supervisor (me) and one, two, or sometimes three students.
+Supervisions are small-group discussions between a supervisor (me) and one, two, or sometimes three students.
 They involve an in-depth discussion of a piece of writing on an agreed topic, submitted 24 hours in advance for the supervisor to mark.

 Key points: